apollographql/apollo-server/docs/source/migration-two-dot.md

 ### Apollo Server Dependency in your App

 Update the `apollo-server` dependency to `2.0.0-beta.1` in your `package.json` file.
 Another alternative is to use the `@beta` tag from your terminal: `npm install apollo-server@beta`.

 Once updated, your existing code should work as intended.
 No errors!

 ### The `gql` tag

-Apollo Server 2.0 ships with the `gql` tag.
-You don't need to require `graphl-tags` anymore.
-It's not necessary to use the `gql` tag on the server.
-However, we recommend it for editor syntax highlighting and also to enable future functionality including statically analyzing GraphQL queries.
+Apollo Server 2.0 ships with the `gql` tag for editor syntax highlighting and auto-formatting with Prettier.
+In the future, we will be using it for statically analyzing GraphQL queries, so we recommend wrapping your schema with `gql` today.
+Unlike the `gql` tag on the client, it does not parse the query string into an AST.

 ```js
 const { ApolloServer, gql } = require('apollo-server');